Alexander Acosta: 2025 congressional testimony subpoena

+Law school dean and bank chairman (2009–2017)

 On July 1, 2009, Acosta became the second dean of Florida International University College of Law.
 He spearheaded the effort to establish the Master of Studies in Law in banking compliance, Bank Secrecy Act and anti-money-laundering at FIU Law.

+On December 31, 2013, Acosta became the new chairman of U.S. Century Bank, the largest domestically owned Hispanic community bank in Florida and one of the 15 largest Hispanic community banks in the country.
+During his tenure as chairman, U.S. Century Bank had its first year-end profit since the start of the Great Recession.

-Secretary of Labor
+Secretary of Labor (2017–2019)

-Nomination and confirmation
+Nomination, recognition and confirmation

 President Donald Trump announced in a press conference on February 16, 2017, that he would nominate Acosta to fill the position of Secretary of Labor after the nomination of Andrew Puzder was withdrawn.
 Acosta was recommended by White House counsel Don McGahn.
-Acosta is the first, and – – the only Hispanic person to serve in Trump's cabinet.